Gavin Sheets Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.52 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.48).

-- Rockies pitchers combine to surrender 173 total home runs at a rate of 1.4 per game (second-most in baseball).
+- The Rockies allow the second-most home runs in baseball (175 total, 1.4 per game).

-- Lambert (2-4 with a 5.46 ERA and 51 strikeouts in 59 1/3 innings pitched) gets the start for the Rockies, his seventh of the season.
+- The Rockies will send Flexen (1-5) to the mound for his ninth start of the season.
+He is 1-5 with a 7.74 ERA and 45 strikeouts in 61 2/3 innings pitched.

-- The right-hander's last time out came on Sunday against the Los Angeles Dodgers, when he tossed six innings, surrendering three earned runs while giving up seven hits.
+- In his most recent time out on Tuesday against the Arizona Diamondbacks, the right-hander threw six innings, allowing four earned runs while surrendering five hits.

-- In 20 games this season, the 26-year-old has amassed an ERA of 5.46, with 7.7 strikeouts per nine innings.
-Opponents are batting .270 against him.
+- The 29-year-old has a 7.74 ERA and 6.6 strikeouts per nine innings in 21 games this season, while allowing a batting average of .332 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.